 Tanks-A-Lot has a rich history of manufacturing and supplying quality concrete septic tanks in Alberta since 1982.
 We manufacture our tanks to CSA B66 specifications in our new manufacturing facility.
 As a result, our septic tanks have the following industry-leading features:

-- Raised lip manhole on roof of tank for superior sealing of manhole extensions, Ultrarib riser starter available
+- Raised lip manhole on septic tank roof for superior sealing of concrete manhole extensions.
+Ultra-rib (plastic) extensions are also available

-- Threaded 2” PVC outlet for superior connection of pressure lines to the pump and to the septic field
+- Threaded 2” PVC outlet for superior connection of pressure lines to the pump and septic field

 - 20-year limited warranty on materials and workmanship